Greece Moments Greece Moments

 📍 Google Maps Location

-The Mani is considered to be the southernmost point of Greece in relation to the mainland.
-The nearest airport is the Kalamata Airport KLX, which is located about 10 km outside the well-known Greek olive city.
-Direct flights (including Eurowings, Aegean) from Germany from Frankfurt, Düsseldorf and Munich go to Kalamata during the season.
+The Mani is considered the southernmost point of mainland Greece.
+The nearest airport is Kalamata Airport KLX, located about 10 km outside the well-known Greek olive city.
+During the season, direct flights from Germany — from Frankfurt, Düsseldorf and Munich — operate to Kalamata (including with Eurowings and Aegean).
 Skyscanner* offers cheap direct flights to the Peloponnese:

 ➲ To the flight search on Skyscanner*